 The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Report of the Board of Directors but does not include the Financial Statements and our Auditors' Report thereon.
+The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexures to Board's Report, Business Responsibility Report and Shareholder's Information, but does not include the financial statements and our auditor's report thereon.